Osher Center for Integrative Health at UVM

 Whole Person Health Index

-The WPHI (9-question tool) was developed through NIH and CDC collaboration and is now implemented in All of Us, National Health Interview Survey, and cancer centers.
-It engages patients in whole-person care, supports holistic documentation, and enables systematic evaluation with longitudinal research potential.
+The Whole Person Health Index (WPHI) engages patients in whole person care, supports holistic documentation, and enables systematic evaluation with longitudinal research potential.

 All items use the same response scale: